Commercial

 Bar and till points usually carry the strongest evidence value

 A broad room overview cannot replace a stable bar-side view when the venue later needs to review interaction, payment, or patron behaviour at the counter.
+The most common review questions are often simple: who was served, who was refused, how close the person came to staff, and how the situation escalated before security or management intervened.

 Gaming and smoking-area thresholds deserve deliberate treatment